-Meanwhile, Jaguar’s engineering team struggled with a headcount a fraction of his rivals.
-While Mercedes-Benz had over 8000 engineers to call upon, allowing nearly 200 engineers per model line, Randle had to make a fraction of that number go a very long way.
+Meanwhile, Randle’s engineering team struggled on with a headcount a fraction of his rivals.
+While Mercedes-Benz had over 8000 engineers to call upon, allowing nearly 200 engineers per model line, Jaguar had to stretch a fraction of that number a very long way.
 An early setback saw him working over Christmas to redesign XJ40’s front crush tubes, which had performed poorly in early crash testing.
-It would be the first of many holidays he would sacrifice over the coming years.

 With Semi-Engineered Prototypes now hitting the roads, failures were legion.
 Jaguar was attempting something genuinely new – creating a lightweight car.
 With weight comes strength, but once you remove it, problems inevitably occur.
-The proving team had the job of putting development miles into the cars, but keeping the cars running was a massive task.
-With so few engineers to hand, when failures did occur, delays would eat into proving time.
-This had the effect of increasing the pressure upon the experimental team, who had to repair the cars even if it meant working round the clock.
+The proving team had the job of putting development miles into the cars, but keeping the cars running was proving an onerous task.
+When failures occurred, delays would eat into proving time which had the effect of increasing the pressure upon the experimental team, who had to repair the cars even if it meant working round the clock.

-The power train team, now led by Trevor Crisp, also battled enormous difficulty.
-Not only was reliability an issue, they also discovered just how detrimental the installation a non-vertical alloy-blocked in-line six could be to the cause of mechanical refinement.
+The powertrain team, now led by Trevor Crisp, also battled enormous difficulty.
+Not only was reliability an issue, they also discovered just how detrimental the installation an alloy-blocked multi-valve in-line six could be to the cause of mechanical refinement.
 Finding a solution took time and very clever engine mounting.
 AJ6 development alone would ultimately absorb up to half of XJ40’s budget.

 Norman Dewis was something of a Jaguar legend, having tested and signed off every Jaguar road and racing model from 1951.
 A staunch marque loyalist, he was accustomed to direct contact with senior management.
-Now, with changes to reporting structures based upon industry best practice, Dewis found himself reporting to the newly created Head of Experimental, a development that didn’t sit well with the veteran proving engineer.
-With tensions mounting, relations between proving staff and engineering often frayed.
+Now, as Jaguar’s engineering headcount crept upwards, Dewis found himself reporting to the newly created Head of Experimental, a development that didn’t sit well with the veteran proving engineer.
+With tensions mounting, relations between proving staff and engineering became frayed.

 1983’s general election saw Margaret Thatcher’s Conservative government re-elected with a landslide, clearing the way for them to pursue their policy of wholesale privatisation.
 The feeling within government was to dip their toe in the water with a small-scale floatation before attempting anything more ambitious.
 This put Jaguar at the forefront of Conservative thinking.
 Surely the icing on top of Jaguar’s successful floatation to the private sector would be the launch of their anticipated new car.